AdknownInc/grafana-scalyr-proxy-server/README.md

 Modify the file `scalyr/agent.d/api_key.json` to also have your Scalyr api key in that file.

 ## Install
-cd into the source/ directory, run  `composer install` Run `docker-compose up` while in the **docker-container** directory
+Run `docker-compose up` while in the **docker-container** directory

 In your browser, navigate to http://localhost:8000 and login to grafana